Obituaries for the week of May 24, 2017

 Mr. Haynie is survived by his wife, Doris York Haynie of Bratt, Fla.; two sons, Stanley Earl Haynie and Marvin “Tony” (Kathy) Haynie, Sr. of Bratt; one brother, Johnnie Winnie of Anniston, Ala.; four grandsons, Brandon Haynie, Derek Haynie, Clayton Stacey and Marvin “T.J.”
 Haynie, Jr. and numerous nieces, nephews, other relatives and many friends.

-Funeral services will be held Monday, May 22, 2017 at 2 p.m. at Bratt First Baptist Church with Mr. Tom Smith officiating.
+Funeral services were held Monday, May 22, 2017 at 2 p.m. at Bratt First Baptist Church with Mr. Tom Smith officiating.

-The family will receive friends Monday, May 22, 2017 from 1 p.m. until service time at 2 p.m. at Bratt First Baptist Church.
+The family received friends Monday, May 22, 2017 from 1 p.m. until service time at 2 p.m. at Bratt First Baptist Church.

-Pallbearers will be T.J.
+Pallbearers were T.J.
 Haynie, Luke McDaniel, Troy Clemmons, Earl Garrett, Edward Gillman and Romeo Coleman.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.